 - in Python doing a lot of data analysis and reporting and modelling and prediction work as well as a lot of other utilities and projects over the last fifteen years

 - in Ruby writing and maintaining a lot of Chef configuration code and also writing a bunch of non-Chef Ruby code for logging with logstash and various other things

 - in C++ working on the high availability and disaster recovery code in the DB2 kernel as well as on the BLU in-memory columnar database engine (and if I never work in C++ again it’ll be too soon)

-- in C doing low-level cross-platform networking stuff, writing RADIUS modules and other client-server systems (and you can prise C from my cold dead repositories)
+- in C doing low-level cross-platform networking stuff, writing RADIUS modules and other client-server systems and linux device drivers and other low-level code (and you can prise C from my cold dead repositories)

 - in PHP for a few years doing LAMP-based website stuff